shabbirsaifee92/Overtime/README.md

 SMS Sending -> link to approval for overtime input Administrate admin dashboard
 Email summary to manager approval
-Needs to be documented if employee did not log overtime
+Needs to be documented if employee did not log overtime for the week

 ## UI
 Bootstrap -> formatting